-I. To asses immunological monitoring on peripheral blood mononuclear cells and other humoral factors collected prior to the initiation of chemoradiation, study therapy, and throughout the study drug administration.

 II.
 To characterize changes in immune cell and immune factor subsets that can be correlated with clinical outcome.

 III.
 To assess the correlation of response to PD-L1 expression in pretreatment tumor tissue in the study subjects.

 Patients receive nivolumab intravenously (IV) over 30 minutes on day 1.
-Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for 12 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 3 years, and then every 6 months for 2 years.
 Patients who discontinue treatment for reasons other than progression are followed up every 12 weeks for 2 years, semi-annually for 1 year, and annually for 2 years.

-(Later)